Flatbush Avenue

 Flatbush Avenue is a major avenue in the New York City Borough of Brooklyn.
 It runs from the Manhattan Bridge south-southeastward to Jamaica Bay, where it joins the Marine Parkway–Gil Hodges Memorial Bridge, which connects Brooklyn to the Rockaway Peninsula in Queens.
 The north end was extended from Fulton Street to the Manhattan Bridge as "Flatbush Avenue Extension".

 Flatbush Avenue, including the extension, is 9.9 mi long.
 The avenue is a four-lane street throughout the majority of its run.
 North of Atlantic Avenue and south of Utica Avenue, it is a six-lane-wide median-divided street.

 Effect on street grid

 The diagonal path of Flatbush Avenue creates a unique street pattern in every neighborhood it touches.
-It is the central artery of the borough, carrying traffic to and from Manhattan past landmarks such as MetroTech Center, City Point, the Fulton Mall, Junior's, Long Island University Brooklyn, the Brooklyn Academy of Music, the Long Island Rail Road's Atlantic Terminal, the Barclays Center, Grand Army Plaza, the Brooklyn Public Library, the Brooklyn Botanic Garden, Prospect Park, Erasmus Hall High School, Kings Theatre, Brooklyn College, and Floyd Bennett Field.
+It is the central artery of the borough, carrying traffic to and from Manhattan past landmarks such as MetroTech Center, City Point, the Fulton Mall, Junior's, Long Island University Brooklyn, the Brooklyn Academy of Music, the Long Island Rail Road's Atlantic Terminal, the Barclays Center, Grand Army Plaza, the Brooklyn Public Library, the Brooklyn Botanic Garden, Prospect Park, Erasmus Hall High School, Kings Theatre, Brooklyn College, Kings Plaza, and Floyd Bennett Field.

 Flatbush Avenue is the border of Prospect Heights/Park Slope and many other neighborhoods.
 Other main Brooklyn thoroughfares start at Flatbush Avenue, including Ocean Avenue and Empire Boulevard (both at Willink Plaza), Linden Boulevard, Eastern Parkway, and Utica Avenue.